chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 - Search one branch of the tree down as many levels as possible until the target node is found or the end is reached
 - When the search is done (reached leaf nodes), the search continues at the nearest ancestor with an unexplored child
 - Has a lower memory requirement than breadth first search because it's not necessary to store all the child pointers at each level
+- The height of the tree will tell us how much memory we'll need since the height of the tree will match the deepest recursive function --> that's what's going to be added to the stack as memory
+- Memory consumption: O(h) --> h = height of tree

 - 3 Ways to Implement Depth First Search